dergigi/dergigi.github.io/collections/bitcoin/_posts/2020-03-20-dear-legacy-people.markdown

 fragility: the global financial system, various supply chains, large parts of our media apparatus, and even the money we use daily.

-Complex, large-scale problems require organic, bottom-up, emergent solutions.
+Complex, large-scale problems require [organic], bottom-up, emergent solutions.
 We, as a society, need to make sure that robust solutions can emerge, which implies that we need to protect personal liberties and encourage personal responsibility more than ever.